KWHY: Going Spanish

 In 2004, Cobb sold the station for $30 million to Bela, LLC, a Florida-based Spanish-language broadcaster headed by Bob Behar.
 The move came after KADY was approved to build a booster on Mount Wilson, a major move to gain visibility in the Los Angeles market.
 In May 2004, the station dropped its prior programming and became KBEH, a Spanish-language independent targeting the Los Angeles market and available on Los Angeles-area cable systems.
-One year later, when MTV Tr3s launched, Bela switched KBEH and its other station, KMOH-TV/KEJR-LP in the Phoenix market, to the network, becoming its lone full-power affiliates.
+In 2006, MTV Tr3s launched, with Bela's KBEH and KMOH-TV/KEJR-LP in the Phoenix market switching to the network.

 Bela Broadcasting sold KBEH to Hero Broadcasting in January 2008.

-On January 28, 2012, KBEH began serving as the pilot station of CNN Latino, a news service targeting U.S. Hispanics focusing on news, lifestyle, documentary, talk and debate program as an alternative to traditional Hispanic networks.
+On January 28, 2013, KBEH began serving as the first station of CNN Latino, a news service targeting U.S. Hispanics focusing on news, lifestyle, documentary, talk and debate program as an alternative to traditional Hispanic networks.
 The service's initial rollout on the station began with a branded programming block of eight hours of customized content from 3 to 11 p.m.
+CNN Latino shut down in February 2014.

-In the FCC's incentive auction, KBEH sold its spectrum for $146,627,980 and indicated that it would enter into a post-auction channel sharing agreement.
-In April 2017, KBEH reached a channel sharing agreement with KWHY-TV (channel 22); Hero Broadcasting also agreed to sell the KBEH license to KWHY's owner, Meruelo Television, for $10 million.
+In the FCC's incentive auction in 2017, KBEH sold its spectrum for $146,627,980 and indicated that it would enter into a post-auction channel sharing agreement.
+KBEH then reached a channel sharing agreement with KWHY-TV (channel 22); Hero Broadcasting also agreed to sell the KBEH license to KWHY's owner, Meruelo Television, for $10 million.
+It was the first "zombie" station—a license without a channel—to be sold after the auction.

-In March 2018, KBEH began airing classic movies and children's programming that normally air on sister station KWHY-TV.
-The network added the children's program Reino Animal to their Niños 63 block and started airing a block of classic Mexican movies named Cine en la Casa.

-On May 7, 2018, KBEH began airing a broad mix of Spanish language programming from various Latin American countries.
-The station pulled the programming on August 9, 2018 and replaced it with religious programming from Canal de la Fe.